Steppe bison: Extinction

-The steppe bison distribution contracted to the north after the end of the Pleistocene, surviving into the mid Holocene before becoming extinct.
-A steppe bison skeleton was radiocarbon dated to 5,400 years Before Present (c.
+The steppe bison distribution contracted to the north after the end of the Last Glacial period, surviving into the mid Holocene before becoming extinct as part of the Late Quaternary extinction event.
+A steppe bison skeleton was dated to 5,578-5327 calibrated years Before Present (c.
 3450 BCE) in Alaska.
 B. priscus remains in the northern Angara River in Asia were dated to 2550-2450 BCE, and in the Oyat River in Leningrad Oblast, Russia to 1130-1060 BCE.
+The causes for the extinction of the steppe bison and many other primarily megafaunal species remain hotly debated, but the selectivity for large animals suggests that the spread of modern humans played a substantial role.

 Discoveries

-Steppe bison appear in cave art, notably in the Cave of Altamira and Lascaux, and the carving Bison Licking Insect Bite, and have been found in naturally ice-preserved form.

 Blue Babe is the 36,000-year-old mummy of a male steppe bison which was discovered north of Fairbanks, Alaska, in July 1979.
 The mummy was noticed by a gold miner who named the mummy Blue Babe – "Babe" for Paul Bunyan's mythical giant ox, permanently turned blue when he was buried to the horns in a blizzard (Blue Babe's own bluish cast was caused by a coating of vivianite, a blue iron phosphate covering much of the specimen).
+Claw marks on the rear of the mummy and tooth punctures in the skin indicate that Blue Babe was killed by a cave lion.
+Blue Babe appears to have died during the fall or winter, when it was relatively cold.
+The carcass probably cooled rapidly and soon froze, which made it difficult for scavengers to eat.
 Blue Babe is also frequently referenced when talking about scientists eating their own specimens: the research team that was preparing it for permanent display in the University of Alaska Museum removed a portion of the mummy's neck, stewed it, and dined on it to celebrate the accomplishment.

+In early September 2007, near Tsiigehtchic, local resident Shane Van Loon discovered a carcass of a steppe bison which was radiocarbon dated to c.
+13,650 cal BP.
+This carcass appears to represent the first Pleistocene mummified soft tissue remains from the glaciated regions of northern Canada.

 In 2011, a 9,300-year-old mummy was found at Yukagir in Siberia.

 In 2016, a frozen tail was discovered in the north of the Republic of Sakha in Russia.
 The exact age was not clear, but tests showed it was not younger than 8,000 years old.
 A team of Russian and South Korean scientists proposed extracting DNA from the specimen and cloning it in the future.

+The steppe wisent is known from Denisova Cave, famous for being the site where the first Denisovan remains were discovered.